 For example, a developer typically becomes an advocate for a tool when it improves the quality of their job.
 It may be that your tool makes their job easier or offers a 10x better experience than alternatives, but they won’t become fans of your tool simply because management is excited about saving 10% a quarter on AWS costs.
 Put another way, a developer doesn’t use a security product because it saves their organization from data breaches and corporate liability, but because preventing data breaches is part of their job and your product makes that job easier.

-Note: In the ideal scenario, your buyer is the same person as your user, but that’s not always the case.
-These can be different individuals (i.e. a manager approving the purchase for an engineer who will ultimately use the software).
-That means your user and buyer may have entirely different motivations and thus, will require different messaging and tactics to see the value of your product.
+Note: In the ideal scenario, your BUYER is the same person as your USER, but that’s not always the case.
+These can be different individuals (i.e., a manager approving the purchase for an engineer who will ultimately use the software).
+That means your USER and BUYER may have entirely different motivations and thus, will require different messaging and tactics to see the value of your product.

-One common mistake founders make when defining Personas is too loosely defining their ICP.
-A job title (i.e. DevOps Engineer) is a good starting point, but it’s worth digging deeper so that you’re able to answer: What makes a DevOps Engineer at your Ideal Company a better fit than a DevOps Engineer at any ordinary company?
+One common mistake founders make when defining personas is too loosely defining their ICP.
+A job title (i.e., DevOps Engineer) is a good starting point, but it’s worth digging deeper so that you’re able to answer: What makes a DevOps Engineer at your ideal company a better fit than a DevOps Engineer at any ordinary company?
 The more specifically you can pinpoint why, the easier it will be to relate to this person through your messaging and outreach.
-This in turn shortens your sales cycle because you have a crystal clear understanding of what challenges you can solve for them.
+This in turn shortens your sales cycle because you have a crystal-clear understanding of what challenges you can solve for them.

 This will allow you to build a scalable and repeatable process around lead generation (marketing), shipping the right updates (product), closing more deals (sales), and improving net retention rates (customer success).

-To illustrate the importance of having an ICP, consider this scenario: If you use tools to find contact information on Buyer/User Personas and just searched “DevOps Engineer”, you might get over 1M results.
+To illustrate the importance of having an ICP, consider this scenario: If you use tools to find contact information on BUYER/USER personas and just searched “DevOps Engineer,” you might get more than 1 million results.
 Now, if you run the same search but narrow down the ICP by the company's geography, industry, revenue, tech stack, etc., it might drop that DevOps search result to 2,000 individuals.

 To define your ICP and find your first customers, start by answering a few critical questions.
 I’ve included an example list of questions you can use to get started:

-Once you’ve completed the exercise, your next step is building a Company profile around the common answers.
-Here’s an example of an ICP, Buyer Persona, and User Persona you might generate through this exercise:
+Once you’ve completed the exercise, your next step is building a company profile around the common answers.
+Here’s an example of an ICP, BUYER persona, and USER persona you might generate through this exercise:

 Advocates and testimonials allow your company to reduce the friction in a sales process.
 Anyone who has sold before has heard, “This is great, but what customers have used your solution and what were their results?”
 The more advocates you can offer as proof points, the more credibility you’ll have with prospects and the more likely you’ll be to make the sale.
 Harness (an Unusual Portfolio Company) and Okta ($OKTA) are good examples of companies that highlight strong proof points with their ICP.
 Referrals typically lead to customers you wouldn’t otherwise discover (or who would be expensive to acquire).

-As you scale your startup, it’s worth re-evaluating your ICP and Personas semi-annually or annually to see if there are growth opportunities within segments you couldn’t initially address.
-You might find that you need to adjust your product roadmap or resources (i.e. closing your first 7-figure customer may require a different success and support motion).
+As you scale your startup, it’s worth re-evaluating your ICP and personas semi-annually or annually to see if there are growth opportunities within segments you couldn’t initially address.
+You might find that you need to adjust your product roadmap or resources (i.e. closing your first seven-figure customer may require a different success and support motion).
 It’s critical to understand that your ICP will and should change over time.

-The table below gives examples of changes you might see over time and how you might use them to refactor your ICP and Personas.
+The table below gives examples of changes you might see over time and how you might use them to refactor your ICP and personas.